ashwinvis/pyenv-virtualenv-migrate/README.md

 # pyenv-virtualenv-migrate

-pyenv-virtualenv-migrate is a [pyenv](https://github.com/pyenv/pyenv) plugin to provide a `pyenv virtualenv-migrate` command to migrate all virtualenvs from a Python version to another.
+pyenv-virtualenv-migrate is a [pyenv](https://github.com/pyenv/pyenv) plugin to provide a `pyenv virtualenv-migrate` command to migrate all virtual environments from a Python version to another.

 ## Installation